michaelb/sniprun/README.md

 ![](demo_repl.gif)

 Does it deals with errors ?
 Yes,...somehow.
-In practice, very well; but consistency among all languages and usages is not garanteed.
+In practice, very well; but consistency among all languages and usages is not garanteed, each interpreter can and will display those more or less nicely (be it 400 lines of compilation warnings, or a clean 'NameError: name 'a' is not defnied').
+Though, Sniprun will often provide information such as where the error occurred (compilation, runtime...).

 ![](error_example.png)

 > Note: SnipRun is still under development, so expect new features to be introduced quickly, but also some other things may change and break your workflow.